There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

 Cast iron cookware is SUPER cheap.

 While the only con to cast iron is that you’ll need to season it (not that hard to do) in order to achieve a perfect non-stick effect.
-But if you don’t want to deal with that, you can grab an enameled cast iron.
+But if you don’t want to deal with that, you can grab an enameled cast iron (more on this soon).
 They cost more but have an enamel glaze on its surface that makes it virtually non-stick.

 Instead of having fluoride sprayed on it, ceramic pans have a ceramic coating which is made out of natural substances.

 It’s believed that there are zero toxic chemicals in these pans, so even if you superheat it, it won’t put any chemicals into the air and if you do scratch it, there are no chemicals flaking into your food.

 That’s why especially with ceramic cookware, you’ll want to buy from a good brand.